smohith/cp4i-install/README.md

       ![cp4i-pn-runtime-create-qm-od-approve-cmds-run.png](images/cp4i-pn-runtime-create-qm-od-approve-cmds-run.png)

-   10. The QM pod should now be in `Running` state and the runtime `Ready`
+   10. After a few minutes, the QM pod will be in `Running` state and the runtime `Ready`

        ![cp4i-pn-runtime-create-qm-pod-ok.png](images/cp4i-pn-runtime-create-qm-pod-ok.png)